 Instructional personnel will be paid according to their highest degree earned, in accordance with the master contract.
 However, to qualify for an advanced degree payment, the advanced degree must be held in the individual's area of certification.
 Official transcripts must also be provided before salary is adjusted.
 When an instructional or administrative applicant is employed by Levy County School Board, the personnel office will process the experience verification paperwork and authorize the employee's salary.
-Experience verification must be received and verified within the first 120 days of employment in order to be retroactive to the date of hire.
+Per SBLC policy 6.06(4), Instructional and Administrative verification will be retroactively paid in accordance with the first day of the contract of the school year in which it is received.